Tamil Muslim: 21st century

 In 2009, the Manithaneya Makkal Katchi, the political arm of TMMK was formed.
 The TMMK itself split to form the break-away organisation Tamil Nadu Thowheed Jamath soon.
 In 2011, MMK won 2 of 3 contested Assembly seats viz.
 Ambur (A. Aslam Basha) and Ramanathapuram (M. H. Jawahirullah).
 Broadly speaking, the community tends to support laissez faire and free trade; and have been unimpressed by Communism as a public policy though fringe groups often called for affirmative action in the last quarter of the 20th century.
 New generation of leaders like Daud Sharifa Khanum have been active in pioneering social reforms like independent mosques for women.
-MLAs and MPs such as A. Anwar Rhazza, J. M. Aaroon Rashid, Abdul Rahman, Jinna, Khaleelur Rahman, S. N. M. Ubayadullah, Hassan Ali and T. P. M. Mohideen Khan are found across all major Dravidian political parties like DMK, DMDK and AIADMK, as well as national parties like the INC. At the age of 30, the award-winning documentarian Aloor Shanavas became the Deputy General Secretary of Viduthalai Chiruthaigal Katchi.
+MLAs and MPs such as A. Anwar Rhazza, J. M. Aaroon Rashid, Abdul Rahman, Jinna, Khaleelur Rahman, S. N. M. Ubayadullah, Hassan Ali and T. P. M. Mohideen Khan are found across all major Dravidian political parties like DMK, DMDK and AIADMK, as well as national parties like the INC.